BrockStech/TheLeagueFantasyFootball/Constitution.md

 * Draft pick trades – Can’t trade first or second round draft picks.
 * Teams will receive 1 point for a win and 1 point for scoring above the league median.
 * Tie breaker - record > points for > h2h
-* Schedule – 13th game will rotate each year from the opposing division.
+* Schedule – 13th game will rotate each year based on final league standings (Opposing division).

 ### Collusion is prohibited!